Explicit Vector Programming – Best Known Methods

 This higher level analysis can help you determine whether it is profitable to pursue vectorization tuning.

 Step 3: Determine Hot Loop/Functions Candidates Are Qualified for SIMD Parallelism

 One key suitability ingredient for choosing loops to vectorize is whether the memory references in the loop are independent of each other.
 (See Memory Disambiguation inside vector-loops and Requirements for Vectorizable Loops.)

-The Intel® Compiler vectorization report (or -vec-report) can tell you whether each loop in your code was vectorized.
+The Intel® Compiler optimization report (or -qopt-report) can tell you whether each loop in your code was vectorized.
 Ensure that you are using the compiler optimization level 2 or 3 (-O2 or –O3) to enable the auto-vectorizer.
 Run the vectorization report and look at the output for the hotspots determined from Step 2.
 If there are loops in these hotspots that did not vectorize, check whether they have math, data processing, or string calculations on data in parallel (for instance in an array).
 If they do, they might benefit from vectorization.
-Move to Step 4 if any vectorization candidates are found.
+Move to Step 4, if any vectorization candidates are found.